Open

 Overview

 The Ontario Together Trade Fund (OTTF) offers up to $5 million in grants or loans to help Ontario businesses strengthen resilience, expand market reach, and re-shore critical supply chains impacted by trade disruptions.
-Eligible activities include investments in advanced technology, market diversification, expansion of manufacturing capacity, job creation, and local supply chain development.
+Eligible activities include investments in advanced technology, market diversification, manufacturing capacity expansion, job creation, and local supply chain development.

 At a glance